-Symbiotic systems as hard X-ray sources
+5. Symbiotic systems as hard X-ray sources

-In addition to CVs, 3 symbiotic systems have been detected by INTEGRAL in hard X-rays.
+In addition to CVs, 3 symbiotic systems have been detected by INTEGRAL in hard Xrays.
+This is another valuable outcome from INTEGRAL.

 Symbiotic variable stars represent a heterogeneous group.
 They are often represented by a late-type giant transferring mass onto a compact object (a white dwarf or a neutron star) via a strong stellar wind (more than 100 symbiotics are known).
 Most symbiotics are the long-period cousins of CVs and Xray binaries.
 Dramatic variability on a large range of time scales (from less than a minute to years and decades) has been detected in these systems.
 Symbiotic systems have until recently been thought to produce predominantly soft X-rays.
-With INTEGRAL and Swift, however, at least three symbiotics have been found with an emission out to about 60 keV (e.g. RT Cru).
-The origin of such hard X-ray emission from these accreting, presumably non-magnetic white dwarfs is not yet firmly explained.
-Possible explanations include: 1) boundary-layer emission from accretion onto a near-Chandrasekhar-mass white dwarf; 2) non-thermal emission from a jet; and 3) emission from an accretion column on a white dwarf not previously recognized as magnetic.
-Symbiotics recognized as hard-X-ray emitters include RT Cru and CD-57 3057 identified with IGR sources (Masetti et al. 2006).
+With INTEGRAL and Swift, however, at least three symbiotics have been found with an emission out to about

-Table 1.
+Fig. 7.
 Cataclysmic Variables detected in hard X-rays by INTEGRAL IBIS (ISGRI).
-The newly detected objects are emphasised.